 Before getting into bed on the third night of the cruise I opened the curtains and blinds.
-Sleeping with the curtains I usually wake up with the rising sun, and I desperately wanted to see dawn on the Nile.
+Sleeping with the curtains open I usually wake up with the rising sun, and I desperately wanted to see dawn on the Nile.
 The Oberoi Philae was docked at Esna, and for a moment I just stood and watched a few dogs roaming the deserted streets.
 Despite an early start that day to beat the heat and crowds in the Valley of the Kings and other ancient sites on the West Bank of Luxor we also had a late night.
 Mr Eldin, the boat manager, told us the Philae would be setting sail at about four in the morning so that we could arrive in good time for a morning visit to the Temple of Horus at Edfu.

 Several hours later I awoke to the view from my cabin captured in the photograph above.
 I do not remember when and where I last saw water that still.
 Even as the prow of the ship cut through the water the wake retained the appearance of satin cloth.

 Obviously my sleep had not been disturbed by the starting of the boat’s engines, it was at least three hours since the scheduled sailing.
 And clearly I had missed the rising sun.
 It then dawned on me my cabin faced west and I was never going to see the rising sun from my bed.
 Not to be disappointed, the following morning I woke earlier, dressed and took my camera up to the deck.
 And from there I watched the sun rise on the Nile (below).